Thea Exley: Personal life

 Exley retired on 1 September 1988 and received an Australia Day award for her work in 1989.
 A meeting room at the National Archives Mitchell building was named in her honour in 2003.
 After her retirement, Exley studied Art History and, in 2000, was awarded the degree of Doctor of Philosophy by the Australian National University for her thesis titled "Patronage by proxy: art competitions in Australia during the twentieth century".

-Thea died on 29 January 2007 after nearly two years of illness.
+She died on 29 January 2007 after nearly two years of illness.
 She left a bequest to the National Gallery of Australia, which funded an archivist's position, and another to Bush Heritage Australia.
-Her papers are archived at the National Gallery of Australia.
+Her papers are archived at the National Library of Australia.